wbiker/rules_dotnet/README.md

 - .Net Modules
 - Conditionally building documentation.
 - Pulling Mono in through a mono.WORKSPACE file.
+  - Still need to implement this for linux.
+- Multiple target framework support for nuget packages.

 ## Future nice to haves: